MicrosoftDocs/fabric-docs/docs/data-engineering/library-management.md

 ### Scenario 1: Admin sets default libraries for the workspace

-In order to set default libraries, you have to be the administrator of the workspace.
+To set default libraries, you have to be the administrator of the workspace.
 As admin, you can perform these tasks:

 1. [Create a new environment](create-and-use-environment.md#create-an-environment)
 1. [Install the required libraries in the environment](environment-manage-library.md)